 Individual or Group Participation in General Public Cleanup Events

-Clean Jordan Lake sponsors two annual trash cleanup events that are open to the general public.
-One of these is held in early October as part of the NC Big Sweep statewide cleanup event.
+Clean Jordan Lake sponsors semi-annual trash cleanup events that are open to the general public.
+One of these is held in early October.
 The other is held in March as part of the Haw River Assembly Clean-Up-A-Thon.
 The targeted area for both of these events for the next few years will be the Haw River Arm.

 Because of the remoteness of the coves, our call for volunteers includes walkers to pick up trash and boaters to ferry volunteers as well as trash back to the boat ramp.
 Look for more information about these upcoming events at our Meetup.com site.

 Picking up trash can be fun!
 Enthusiastic kayakers produced this fun video.
 The great team work of volunteers unloading trash bags and tires in a corporate cleanup by Sensus a xylem brand is apparent in this video.